PieterNatanael/iProgramMe-3.0/README.md

 # iProgramMe
- Late-night conversation with my friend Ross Presgrave, during which we exchanged ideas about a self-programming solution.
-Our thesis is that individuals have a strong inclination to program themselves.

 Empower yourself with iProgramMe!
 Create custom affirmations, schedule notifications, & stay inspired daily.
 Your positive journey starts now."